Join us for an adventure in flavor!

 Add potatoes.
 Cover and cook for another 30 minutes, or till potatoes are tender.
 For a thicker sauce, you can uncover and cook to desired consistency.

-- Marinate Longer: The longer the chicken marinates, the better.
-Overnight marination ensures that the citrus flavors penetrate the meat thoroughly, making it juicy and tender.
+• Marinate Longer: The longer the chicken marinates, the better.
+Overnight marination also add lot of flavor.

-- Adjusting Thickness: Cook uncovered towards the end if you want a thicker sauce.
-It allows for the reduction and concentration of flavors.
+• Adjusting Thickness: Cook uncovered towards the end if you want a thicker sauce.

 This stew makes a wonderful comfort food dinner alongside some rice and Tostones.
 If you can spare 5 minutes, make Cilantro Lime Rice.